akiradeveloper/nim-fuse/README.md

 * Nim is high-performance but much safer than C.
 Now you don't have a reason to write your filesystem in C fuse.
-* nim-fuse isn't just a rewrite of C fuse but a real improvement with the cutting edge feature that Nim provides (e.g. concurrency)
+* nim-fuse isn't just a rewrite of C fuse but a real improvement with the cutting edge features that Nim provides (e.g. concurrency)

+### Todo

+* Implement XML-backed filesystem for testing FuseFs (low-level interface)
+* Port fusexmp.c for testing HiFuseFs (high-level interface)
+* Implement Log-structured filesystem atop FuseFs

 ### Author

 Akira Hayakawa (ruby.wktk@gmail.com)